Return to top

 🥘 Ingredients

-This mixed berry smoothie ingredients list couldn’t be any simpler!
+My ingredients list for this mixed berry smoothie couldn’t be any simpler!
 You can make this 2 ingredient smoothie with basically no prep time!
 Here’s what you need:

-• Frozen Berries: I used a mixed berry medley that had blueberries, blackberries, strawberries, and raspberries, but you can use your favorite berries – frozen strawberries, frozen blueberries, etc. – pretty much any combination of berries that you like.
+Frozen Berries: I used a mixed berry medley that had blueberries, blackberries, strawberries, and raspberries – and I prefer making this smoothie with frozen berries because of the texture.
+But you can use any combination of your favorite berries that you like.
 You can also use fresh berries, but then you will need to add ice cubes.

-• Optional Added Sweetener: This smoothie with frozen berries is pretty sweet on its own, but if your berries happen to be especially tart, feel free to add a dash of your choice of sweetener before serving.
+Optional Added Sweetener: Because of the frozen berries, I find that this smoothie is already naturally sweet on its own, but if your berries happen to be especially tart, feel free to add a dash of your choice of sweetener before serving.
 Honey, agave, maple syrup, monk fruit and stevia are all great options.
 You can also add ripe bananas, vanilla extract, or even medjool dates for more sweetness (just make sure to re-blend after adding any sweetener so it gets combined well).

-This berry blend smoothie recipe literally has just 2 steps!
+My frozen berry smoothie without yogurt literally has just 2 steps!
 All you need is a blender (or a hand blender).
+See my video below to watch how to make it!
 Here’s how to make a simple berry smoothie:

 Dump & Blend!
-Add the milk to a blender, then add the frozen berries.
+First I add the milk to a blender, then I’ll add the frozen berries.
+It’s important to have your liquid go in first for easy blending.
 Puree until smooth and creamy.
 You can also use a hand blender if you have one at home.

 fruit in a blender

 Serve: Add sweetener to taste (optional).
 Blend a few more seconds to combine.
-Pour into a tall glass and garnish with fresh herbs or fresh berries.
-Serve this triple berry smoothie recipe immediately!
+When it’s ready, I like to pour it into a tall glass and garnish with fresh herbs or fresh berries.
+I recommend serving this triple berry smoothie recipe immediately!

 berry smoothie in a glass with a metal straw

-• Make sure you’re using a high powered blender.
-You want a blender that will pulverize the seeds of the berries, so you end up with a super smooth texture (and not a strawberry blueberry raspberry smoothie filled with seeds!)
+My #1 Tip for this easy berry smoothie recipe is to use a high powered blender!
+Since you’re blending up all those frozen berries with seeds, you need a blender that will pulverize the seeds of the berries, so you end up with a super smooth texture (and not a strawberry-blueberry-raspberry smoothie filled with seeds!)
+A regular blender will work, but won’t give you that same super smooth, milkshake-like consistency.

 • You can make this recipe ahead of time and store it for 24 hours in the fridge.
-If you do meal prep this very berry smoothie without yogurt, make sure to stir it well before serving.
+If you do meal prep this smoothie, make sure to stir it well before serving or pop it back in the blender for a minute or so.
 I don’t recommend freezing this smoothie, especially if you use dairy milk or add Greek yogurt, as the consistency will change once it’s defrosted.

 • This is a one serving smoothie recipe, but you can easily double or triple it if you’re making it for the whole family!
 Just make sure your blender is big enough to accommodate!